ssanj/boon/README.md

 1 =?= 1 | "one is one"
 ```

-Assertions are first class constructs in boon and can be combined to give even more Assertions:
+Assertions are first class constructs in boon and can be combined with the `and` method to give even more Assertions:

 ```scala
 1 =?= 1             | "Int equality"    and